Kia Forum: Events after reopening

-The Chicks (then known as the Dixie Chicks) played at the Forum on October 8, 2016 as part of their DCX MMXVI World Tour.
+The Chicks (then known as the Dixie Chicks) played at the Forum on October 8, 2016, as part of their DCX MMXVI World Tour.
 The performance was filmed and later released on DVD.

 The Forum was the venue of the 2015, 2016 and 2018 Nickelodeon Kids' Choice Awards.
 In addition, the Forum hosted the 2016, 2017, and 2018 iHeartRadio Music Awards, 2016 American Country Countdown Awards and the 2016 and 2018 Teen Choice Awards.

 Juan Gabriel performed the final concert of his career on August 26, 2016, dying two days later.

+Kanye West performed six sold-out shows on October 25–27 and November 1–3, 2016 as a part of his Saint Pablo Tour.

 It hosted the 2017 MTV Video Music Awards on August 27, 2017.

 On February 24, 2018, the Forum hosted the world championship Super Flyweight boxing match between Juan Francisco Estrada and Srisaket Sor Rungvisai.

 The Forum has also hosted the KROQ Almost Acoustic Christmas since 2014.

 On December 29, 2018, the UFC 232 mixed martial arts event was held at the Forum as part of a short notice decision.

 On April 4, 2019, the Mexican promotion Lucha Libre AAA Worldwide announced that its second event named AAA Invading LA in the United States with the event being its professional wrestling event in the venue.

 On April 6, 2019, Iranian singer Hamed Homayoun held a concert for 14,000 people at the venue, a record for all Iranian singers who have performed here, including Mohammad-Reza Shajarian and Ebi.
 Forum management mentioned this performance as one of the venue's most memorable, and prepared a cake with Homayoun's image to commemorate the event.

 On October 11, 2019, Japanese kawaii metal band Babymetal performed at The Forum, making them the first Japanese band to headline the arena.
 The show is part of the Metal Galaxy World Tour 2019, a promotional tour for the group's third album Metal Galaxy, which released on October 11, 2019; simultaneously with the show.

-On November 29 and 30, 2019, American thrash metal band Slayer performed at the Forum, this event being their final show as the band headlined the area on the Slayer Farewell Tour which was the final tour for Slayer.
+On November 29 and 30, 2019, American thrash metal band Slayer performed at the Forum, this event being their final show as the band headlined the arena on the Slayer Farewell Tour.